 recruiting, training and managing staff.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of company or organisation you work for

 the demand for the job.

-Starting salaries for estate or land managers in Scotland vary considerably, but tend start at around £18,000 to £20,000 a year.
+Starting salaries for estate or land managers in Scotland vary considerably, but tend start at around £20,000 a year.
 With experience, salaries can rise to between £25,000 and £35,000 a year, with higher salaries reaching up to £50,000 or more for those managing large or several estates.
 In some cases, you may get rent-free accommodation as part of your package.

 You would be based in an office on the estate.

 However, you would also spend a good deal of your time travelling around the estate, supervising the work that is going on.